What is a headhunter?

 The best headhunters have three things in common:

-1. The best headhunters are immersed in their industries.
-They know all the decision-makers and influencers at the companies they work for.
-Over time, successful headhunters will get repeat business from specific firms and can become invaluable assets for a company.
+- The best headhunters are immersed in their industries.
+They usually know all the decision-makers and influencers at the companies they work for.
+Over time, successful headhunters will get repeat business from specific firms and could become invaluable assets to a company.

-2. References.
-Good headhunters will build a portfolio of successful hires over the years and won’t hesitate to show you when asked.
-This is proof that they do a good job and have been doing so consistently.
+- Good headhunters will build a portfolio of successful hires over the years and won’t hesitate to show you when asked.
+These portfolios serve to prove that they do a good job and have been doing so consistently.

-It isn’t hard to find a headhunter.
-Finding a good one is.
+It isn’t necessarily hard to find a headhunter, but finding a good one might be.
 Many of the best headhunters work for multiple clients at a time, and some will only work for companies looking to hire executives or C-suite employees.
-If you have industry colleagues who have used headhunting services, see if they can refer you (many headhunters get work on a word-of-mouth basis).
-You can also look online, but make sure to do your homework.
+If you have industry colleagues who have used headhunting services, you could see if they can refer you (many headhunters get work through word of mouth).
+You could also look online, as long as you research carefully.

-Regardless of how you find a headhunter, make sure you verify that:
+Regardless of how you find a headhunter, it often helps to check that:

-• they’re qualified, and in the absence of years of headhunting experience, have prior human resources experience, education, training, or other credentials in staffing for your particular industry.
+- They’re qualified: In the absence of years of headhunting experience, they could have prior human resources experience, education, training, or other credentials in staffing for your particular industry.

-• they have references to back their work that are current, relevant, and not connected to a prior company they may have been employed by.
+- They have references to back their work: References should be current, relevant, and not connected to a prior company they may have been employed by.

-Choosing a good headhunter can make the difference between hiring a top employee and going through the whole recruitment process again months later because of a poor fit.
+Choosing a quality headhunter could make the difference between hiring a top employee and going through the whole recruitment process again months later because of a poor fit.
 It isn’t a decision to be made in haste.
 Take your time, weigh all your options, and choose the solution that’s right for you.
-If you aren’t ready to commit the money and resources to hiring a recruiter full time, a good headhunter is an excellent way to fill positions quickly and effectively.
+If you aren’t ready to commit the money and resources to hiring a recruiter full time, a good headhunter could be a good option for filling positions quickly and effectively.